How to check your sources… Campfire’s stance on sourcing…

 A lot of people thought that President Kennedy was not fit to be a president because of suspicions with Marilyn Monroe.
 A few people said they thought he might have been doing XYZ.
 Others argued the point and said he wasn’t doing anything wrong.
 It caused a lot of debate in the White House!

-WHAT ABOUT USING NEWS SOURCES FROM HISTORY OR TIMES IN THE PAST?
+WHAT ABOUT USING NEWS SOURCES FROM HISTORY OR PAST?

 This is okay, too!
 In this instance they can be used as a primary source.
-For example, if a journalist was present during a prior tragic active shooting and filmed the heartbreaking aftermath or detailed it as it happened, the journalist is considered as if a first-hand witness.
-Or, for example, imagine a news reporter was reporting in the area at the time of the earthquake in Nepal, writing down what happened, as it happened.
-Or, if someone was present during a presidential speech and wrote it down, in the moment, word-for-word.
-The date of their news report matches the date of the event, and they are acting as a first-hand witness to it.
-This is okay to reference (bias can still be weighed, when needed).
-The same is true even if you go back to the 1600s and see the words that people were writing down as to what happened that week.
-It’s a good “timestamp in history.”
-This is different than a journalist today writing an article about “What happened in the 1600s” from his or her opinion of the facts.
+For example, if a journalist was present during a prior tragic active shooting and immediately filmed the heartbreaking aftermath (or detailed it as it happened), the journalist is considered a first-hand witness.
+Or, for example, a news reporter in Nepal during an earthquake can write down what happened, as it happened.
+The date of their news report matches the timing of the event, so this is acceptable (still weighing potential bias).
+This is why news articles from the 1600s are often considered primary sources, as you can see what happened that week in history.
+It’s a “timestamp in history.”
+This is far different than a journalist today writing an article about “What happened in the 1600s” from his or her opinion of the facts.

-BUT AREN’T EVEN PRIMARY SOURCES WRONG A LOT OF TIMES?
+BUT AREN’T PRIMARY SOURCES STILL A LOT OF TIMES?

 Primary doesn’t mean it’s going to be telling the whole truth.
 It means it’s the closest thing you have to what happened.
-And, a lot of primary sources ARE confirmed by other primary sources (which is very helpful!).
-On the contrary, news sources (or gossip) can come along and twist it all up.
+Thankfully, many primary sources are confirmed by other primary sources (which is very helpful!).
+On the contrary, news sources, social media (or gossip) can come along and twist it all up.
 That’s why it’s important to first go to the primary source whenever possible.
-It’s not always possible, but if it is, it should certainly be used.
-If not, secondary sources should be sought after.
+Secondary should be used, if not.

 WHAT IS WRONG WITH ENCYCLOPEDIAS?